Tom Heckert Jr.

 Thomas Heckert Jr. (July 17, 1967 – August 5, 2018) was an American football executive who served as the general manager for the Cleveland Browns and Philadelphia Eagles of the National Football League (NFL).
 In his 27-year career, Heckert was a part of 17 postseason campaigns, 11 division titles, eight conference championship games, three Super Bowl appearances and one Super Bowl Championship, while with the Denver Broncos.

-Early years
+Early life

-Heckert played quarterback at Adrian High School in Michigan graduating in 1986.
+Heckert played quarterback and defensive back at Adrian High School in Michigan graduating in 1986.
+He led the Maples to a 7-2 record his senior season and earned all-South Central Conference as a defensive back.
+He then attended Hillsdale College playing football in the 1987 and 1988 seasons.
+He also was a member of the golf team for the Chargers.
 Heckert started his football career as an assistant coach for Hillsdale for two seasons before making his way into the NFL.

 Miami Dolphins

 Heckert had a 10-year stint with the Miami Dolphins (1991–2000), spending his first nine seasons there as both a pro and college scout.
 Heckert also served as the Dolphins' assistant director of pro personnel and college scout in 1999, before being promoted to director of pro personnel in 2000.